(Short Course) Introduction to Environmental Issues

-The course is for those members of the public who want to learn more about environmental changes and what drives them.
-They will gain an appreciation of the human activities that contribute to this enabling them to live a more sustainable lifestyle.
+The course provides a great introduction for those who want to learn more about environmental changes and what drives them.
+You will gain an appreciation of the human activities that contribute to this enabling you to live a more sustainable lifestyle.

 What you will study